 Burying ashes is something that many families choose to do.
-Some people may prefer to hold a quiet cremation funeral when someone dies, and for the committal of their ashes to be a part of a bigger memorial service led by a religious minister or civil celebrant at a later date.
+Some people may prefer to hold a quiet cremation funeral when someone dies, and for the committal of their ashes to be a part of a larger memorial service led by a religious minister or civil celebrant at a later date.

 You can choose a burial plot for someone’s cremated remains at the time of their funeral or take time after their cremation to decide where and when you would like this to happen.
 Unlike a traditional burial, there is no time limit for when you may choose to bury someone’s ashes.